 - The check-in process begins at the time reflected on the registration.
-You can review your registration here: https://www.nbeo.org/check_registration.cfm. - Candidates should arrive no earlier than five minutes prior to their listed report time. - In the event a candidate arrives to the BB&T building early, the 3rd floor contains an indoor mall with restaurants, shops, and cafes.
-Candidates are welcome to spend time on the 3rd floor while waiting for their check-in time. - Candidates who arrive late for check-in may be disqualified from the examination session. - Space and time constraints may prevent the candidate from being rescheduled to a later session on the same day.
-In that event, the candidate forfeits their right to being tested (and the exam fee) for that date's administration of ISE. - Candidates should anticipate being on-site for approximately one hour.
-This time includes: check-in, orientation, exam process, and check-out. - Candidates should schedule return flights no sooner than three hours after their report time.
+You can review registration here. - Candidates should carefully check their registration date and time.
+Please note: if a Candidate arrives at the NCCTO on the wrong date and/or at the wrong time, the NCCTO will not be able to accommodate the Candidate.
+Candidates who arrive later than their scheduled exam date/time will need to register again and the standard exam fees will apply. - Candidates should arrive no earlier than five minutes prior to their listed registration time. - Candidates should anticipate being on-site for approximately one hour.
+This time includes: check-in, orientation, exam, and check-out. - A candidate who comes to the building early may go to the 3rd floor which contains an indoor mall with restaurants, shops, and cafes. - Candidates who arrive late for check-in may be disqualified from the examination session. - Space and time constraints prevent candidates from being rescheduled to a later session on the same day.
+In that event, the candidate forfeits their right to being tested (and the exam fee) for that date's administration. - Candidates should schedule return flights no sooner than three hours after their listed registration time.